 You never know where and when inspiration will strike.
-On a road trip during the design stage of the project, we took a wrong turn and stumbled across a railroad museum in Virginia that had this amazing, vintage wooden rail car.
+On a road trip during the design stage of the project, Ray and Jill took a wrong turn and stumbled across a railroad museum in Virginia that had this amazing, vintage wooden rail car.

 The wood was so incredibly old, cracked and splintered, you knew it had stories to tell.
 The planks of its wooden sides inspired the colors and pattern of the paste paper we created for the book's cover.
 Even the paper the poems are printed on has a ribbed texture.
 Nothing screams "Boxcar!" like old wood.
 And metal maybe.